bringauto/package-to-image-placer/README.md

 * be in the package.
 * service file name must end with `.service`.
 * multiple services for the same package are not supported.
+* service file suffix must not start with a hyphen.
 * contain the following fields:
   * `ExecStart`
   * `User`